miku/geoscanr/README.md

 # geoscanr

-A custom fetcher for geoscan data.
+A custom fetcher for geoscan data, refs #9871.

 * [x] fetch sitemap (https://geoscan.nrcan.gc.ca/googlesitemapGCxml.xml)
 * [x] fetch all links, extract data
 * [x] cache html locally
+* [x] create complete set in a single file
 * [ ] fetch linked assets, maybe
-* [ ] create complete set in a single file

 We do not need incremental updates, because we can use RSS for that.